 Several organizations and private companies have defined principles based on the concept of sustainability to be used as long-term guidelines in the development of new or reformulated products.
 These guidelines define goals such as closed-loop recycling and the elimination of products with bio-accumulative toxins.
-Although there are few products that currently meet these sustainability goals, the criteria are useful for assessing current materials in comparison to an ideal, rather than in comparison to other available products.
+Although there are limited products that currently meet the full sustainability goals of these programs, the criteria are useful for assessing current materials in comparison to an ideal, rather than in comparison to other available products.
 Examples of guiding principles can be found at:

 Life-Cycle Assessment (LCA) Tools

 Related to, but not to be confused with life-cycle economics, LCA is a methodology for evaluating the environmental impacts of a material through its entire "life cycle"—from its initial production through to its eventual reuse, recycling, or disposal.
 LCA attempts to identify and quantify all relevant environmental impacts for materials so that comprehensive comparisons can be made.
-Although LCA reports are often complex and technical in nature, tools such as Building for Environmental and Economic Sustainability (BEES) and Athena Impact Estimator for Buildings, attempt to summarize LCA information in a manageable format specifically targeted to design professionals.
+Although LCA reports are often complex and technical in nature, tools such as the following can be used:

 LCA should not be confused with Life-Cycle Cost Analysis (LCCA), although LCCA can be an integral part of a full life-cycle assessment.
-Life-Cycle Cost Analysis, which can take into consideration environmental costs, is explained in detail in a separate Resource Page of the WBDG.
+Life-Cycle Cost Analysis, which can take into consideration environmental costs, is explained in detail in the LCCA Resource Page linked above.

 Green Building Rating Systems

-Green Building Rating Systems establish overall environmental performance criteria for entire buildings.
-In the U.S., the one national green building-rating system is Leadership in Energy and Environmental Design (LEED®) developed by the U.S. Green Building Council (USGBC).
-The current LEED program is available online, with detailed support documents and training available from the USGBC.
-Among its 5 major topics (Sustainable Sites, Water Efficiency, Energy and Atmosphere, Materials and Resources, Indoor Environmental Quality), the LEED® program includes criteria for the following green building material types: reused materials, recycled-content materials, local/regional materials, rapidly renewable materials, certified wood, and low-emitting materials.
+Green Building Rating Systems establish overall environmental performance criteria for entire buildings, interiors, and communities.
+In the U.S., the leading national green building-rating system is Leadership in Energy and Environmental Design (LEED®) developed by the U.S. Green Building Council (USGBC).
+The current LEED v4.1 program is available online, with detailed support documents and training available from the USGBC.
+Additional green building rating systems in use which address green materials as part of the larger process and requirements include: